-I am sitting at a restaurant and the waiter quickly goes by and sets a delicious looking plate of mussels in spicy tomato broth at the table next to mine.
+I am sitting at a restaurant and the waiter quickly goes by and sets a delicious looking plate of steaming mussels in spicy tomato broth at the table next to mine.
 Oh my, it smells so good, I can hardly stand it.
 So I order a plate, and begin making a mental note of the possible ingredients.
-Yes, I know I won’t get it just so, but I gave it a try at home, and I think it’s pretty close.
+Yes, I know I won't get it just so, but I gave my mussels recipe a try at home, and I think it's pretty close.

-Tasty mussels steamed in a rich tomatoey ( yes, it’s a new word) broth with a chunk of crusty bread to mop up all the juicy goodness.
+Tasty mussels steamed in a rich tomatoey (yes, it's a new word) broth with a chunk of crusty bread to mop up all the juicy goodness.
 Aah, I am drooling as I write this.
-My recipe version is made with RO*TEL, an ingredient I always have in my pantry because there is so much you can do with it.
-This simple and delicious recipe is just another way to go #31DaysWithRotel.

 Mussels in Spicy Tomato Broth